 My rating: 94 points.

-The 2010 vintage will be released this Fall.
-I have ordered a few bottles, but at $145 per, the wine is no longer the value it was 5-7 years ago.
-Nonetheless, still highly recommended.
-Available at the winery via the mailing list and quite often at retail.
+The 2012 vintage will be released in the next few months.
+I will order a few bottles, but at $145 per, the wine is no longer the value it was 5-7 years ago.
+The 2011 is available at the winery via the mailing list and at retail.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.